top of page

 The metric that matters

 Most bridal boutiques measure the wrong thing.
 Instagram followers, website visits, even general enquiries can all rise without your appointment book filling.
 The number you should be looking at every single week is booked appointments by source, broken down by where the bride first found you.
 Remember, if you're asking brides online where they found you, it is not always accurate information.
-So make sure you ask again in the store when the moment is appropiate and update this in your CRM.
+So make sure you ask again in the store when the moment is appropriate and update this in your CRM.

 If you don't already know your appointment-to-booking conversion rate, or where your last twenty appointments came from, that's the first thing to fix.
 Without that data, every marketing decision you make is guesswork.
 With it, you can finally see which channels are pulling their weight.